 Chihuahua Gulch Trail is a 6.7 mile moderately trafficked out and back trail located near Dillon, Colorado that features beautiful wild flowers and is rated as difficult.
-The trail is primarily used for hiking and trail running and is accessible from June until October.
+The trail is primarily used for hiking and trail running and is best used from June until October.
 Dogs are also able to use this trail.

 Directions from Vail: Travel 29 miles east on I-70 to Silverthorne.
 Travel east on U.S. Highway 6 past Keystone, turn right onto Montezuma Road,FDR 5.
 Follow this road for 4.6 miles, turn left onto Peru Creek Road, Forest Service Road 260.
 Go about 2 miles, to the Chihuahua Gulch four wheel drive road on the left.